How to Correct Wrong Information on Credit Report

 What to Expect During the Investigation

 After filing a dispute, the credit bureau must investigate the issue, usually within 30 days.
+The investigation will focus on the disputed item and any inaccurate or incomplete information reported on your credit file.
 The credit reporting company will forward relevant information to the data provider, which must then investigate and report back.
 Misspellings and other simple errors can often be resolved within a week.
+If the disputed information is found to be inaccurate or incomplete, the furnisher must tell the credit bureau to update or delete it.

 Reviewing the Results of Your Dispute